 Kosher salt and freshly ground black pepper

-Toss asparagus with 2 tablespoons olive oil, salt, and pepper.
-Place over a grill preheated to high heat and cook, turning occasionally, until well-charred and tender, 5 to 8 minutes.
-If desired, cut lemon in half and place cut side down on grill until charred, about 3 minutes.
-Transfer asparagus to a large plate, drizzle with remaining olive oil, sprinkle with lemon (if desired), and serve immediately.
+Toss asparagus with 2 tablespoons olive oil and season with salt and pepper.
+Add asparagus to hot side of grill and cook, turning occasionally, until well-charred and tender, 5 to 8 minutes.
+Meanwhile, if desired, place lemon halves cut side down on grill and cook until charred, about 3 minutes.
+Transfer asparagus to a large serving plate, drizzle with remaining olive oil, squeeze lemon over top (if desired), and serve immediately.

 You can whip up a regular batch of aioli and call it a day, but these variations on the basic recipe are worth exploring:

 Tarragon and Lemon Aioli: chopped fresh tarragon leaves and some additional lemon juice make an extra-bright dip with a pleasant anise-scented herbal aroma.
 This is a classic French flavor combination for a reason.

 Harissa Aioli: Spicy harissa is mellowed out a touch by the cooling aioli.
 The key here is to use a good brand with plenty of bright acidity and flavor.
 I'm partial to Mustapha's.
 An extra swirl of olive oil at the end accents its flavor.

 Sumac and Mint Aioli: Middle Eastern sumac berries have a tart, citrusy flavor that makes them a natural pair for aioli and grilled foods.
 Chopped mint and olive oil are perfect partners here.

 |Amount per serving|